markfinger/python-webpack/README.md

 ### CONTEXT

 The default context provided to config functions.
-This sets default values for the context object, these values can be overridden when calling `webpack`.
+This sets default values for the context object passed to webpack-build.

 Default: `None`